Call for Scores FAQ

 A) We tend to discourage arrangements of existing works and prefer music written for the ensemble presenting, but there’s no rule against it.

-Q) Can I write just for the piano and violin?
+Q) Can I write just for the flute and violin?

-A) No. The work must be for the full ensemble, as stated in the call.
+A) No. The work must be for the ensemble, as stated in the call.

 Q) I can’t finish my work by the 15th.
 Can I send it in on the 19th?

 Q) I have a work that is mostly improvised and doesn’t have an actual score.
 Can I still submit that?

 A) If it’s a non-traditional score, such as a set of instructions for the players, graphic notation, etc., yes.
 If it’s a sheet of paper which says, “play for 10 minutes”, no.

 Q) My work is mostly improvised and all I have to submit is a recording of a live performance, may I submit that?

 A) I’m sorry, that’s not appropriate for this call.